Across The Years is a fixed-time event featuring several race options.

 Camelback Ranch is a state-of-the-art spring training facility for the Los Angeles Dodgers and the Chicago White Sox.
 It opened in March 2009, and features lush greenery, a lake with waterfall, and smooth dirt and gravel walking paths.
 The race route is a USATF certified 1689.5 meter (1.0498 mile) loop consisting of 85% dirt paths and 15% asphalt/concrete.
 The track averages 10-20 feet in width, with a minimum width of 8 feet.
 Gaiters are recommended.
 The facility is only a few miles away from the Westgate City Center, home of the University of Phoenix stadium, shopping, and other attractions.

-Due to Camelback Ranch policies, no smoking and no pets are allowed on the premises.
+Due to Camelback Ranch policies, no smoking and no pets (see more below) are allowed on the premises.

 Driving to Camelback Ranch from Sky Harbor Airport